opencog/atomspace/opencog/atomspace/README.md

 the merge algorithm efficient.
 It is the primary bottleneck of the current implementation.

-The AtomSpace is crudely "distributed", i.e. parts of it can reside on a networked collection of computers.
-It is "crude" because the current architecture works, but is not very fast or efficient.
-The AtomTable holds the local, in-RAM cache of atoms on this computer.
-The AtomSpace is a wrapper around the AtomTable, and provides a backing store (persistence) for the AtomTable.
-Depending on which backend is used, atomtables on different machines can share a common database.

 Multiple AtomSpaces can be used simultaneously, and AtomSpaces can be created in a hierarchical fashion.
 Thus, the AtomSpace can be thought of as an "environment" (kind-of like the environment in bash, but